simpleanalytics/docs/_docs/10_general/00_bots.md

 - We also check which technologies are used on their website so we can show the best plugin for their needs
 - We generate screenshots of public referral pages

+> You can to disable alerts for your missing script in [your website settings](https://simpleanalytics.com/select-website/settings#alerts).

 The bots are usually identified with this User-Agent string:

 ```